 - Gently stretch your thumb by pulling it lightly toward your body, holding it for a few seconds and releasing it.
 Repeat this motion 5 times.

-Now that you’re warmed up, you’re ready to move onto some more challenging stretches.
+Now that you’re warmed up with hand exercises, you’re ready to move onto some more challenging stretches.

 The wrist flexor stretch helps to stretch out your wrist and forearm.
 It’s important to remember to go slowly and to take your time with these exercises.
 Doing so will allow you to prepare your body to do more in a reasonable and safe amount of time.